meinaart/cypress-plugin-snapshots/README.md

 ## Roadmap
 Below is a list of functionality that is under consideration for implementing in a next version.

-- Fix handling of update snapshot via UI that contains a replacable field
+- Fix handling of "update snapshot" button that contains a replacable field
+- Fix handling of updating image snapshots
 - Disable "update snapshots" server in headless mode
 - Add more unit tests
 - Add [JSDoc](http://usejsdoc.org/) documentation
-- Consider code coverage tests with [Coveralls](https://coveralls.io/) and [Istanbul](http://gotwarlost.github.io/istanbul/)
-- Consider implementing visual snapshots with [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.